-Boost Your Budget Week takes place each year during the second full week of April (this year on April 11-15, 2022).
+Boost Your Budget Week takes place each year during the second full week of April (next year on April 10-14, 2023).
 However, you're welcome to use these materials in your outreach messaging at any time of the year.

 NCOA welcomes the participation of any community or state agency that is working to assist low-income seniors and adults with disabilities to enroll in benefits.
 There is no limit on what your organization may do to draw attention to your services.
 For example, you may wish to:

 - Share information about benefits as part of a food drive, health fair, or tax assistance event

 - Sponsor a “telethon” at your local radio or TV station